List of winless seasons: Arena football

 The previously shorter length of seasons in arena football made imperfect seasons quite possible.
 The following teams went through an Arena Football League or a National Arena League season without winning a game:

 In 2001, the Columbus Wardogs of AF2, the minor league of the AFL, made history becoming the first American football team to go 0–16.

-United Football League
+United Football Leagues

-The United Football League had one winless season.
+The United Football League of 2009 to 2012 had one winless season.
 In their inaugural season, the 2009 New York Sentinels lost all six of their games.
 The team, which was a traveling team that played games in Hartford, Long Island and New Jersey (and had intended to play a game in New York City but backed out), fired its head coach and settled permanently in Hartford to become the Hartford Colonials.
 Under the UFL's double round robin format, only one team could finish any particular season entirely with losses, since every team played each other at least twice.

+The United Football League of 2024 has had no winless seasons to date, nor did its immediate predecessors.
+It has had one team, the 2025 Memphis Showboats, that failed to win any games in regulation (though the team won two overtime games).